By Emma Athena

 For Boulder Beat

 Where to file concerns or grievances depends on the topic.
+(Find a one-page cheat sheet at Local Gov’t 101: Who You Gonna Call?)

 If it’s a service-type request, such as a pothole or a broken street light, the online Inquire Boulder portal is what to use.
 Inquire Boulder connects community members to the department best equipped to deal with a given concern.
 This is the most efficient way for the city to address day-to-day operational concerns.